nzin/dctycoon/README.md

 # Introduction

-This game is heavily influence by the defunct Server Tycoon (http://www.servertycoon.com/). i.e. I wanted to see the guys behind Server Tycoon create and release their game, but apparently they stopped developping it.
+This game is heavily influence by the unfinished Server Tycoon (http://www.servertycoon.com/).

+i.e. I wanted to see the guys behind Server Tycoon create and release their game, but apparently they stopped developping it.
 So I decided to tentatively create my own.
 And because I began to learn Go in march 2017, I tried to use Go to develop it.

 # Compilation Requirements